MySportsFeeds/mysportsfeeds-api/README.md

 Crowd-sourced sports for free or cheap.
 MySportsFeeds is YOUR sports feeds.

 Non-commercial subscribers can support us with a donation at https://www.patreon.com/mysportsfeeds.
-DonWhile you're there, dt forget to vote for your favourite prioritized features at https://www.patreon.com/posts/to-infinity-and-7736872!
+While you're there, don't forget to vote for your favourite prioritized features at https://www.patreon.com/posts/to-infinity-and-7736872!